In this blog post, I will cover a variety of responses to the ‘how to pay for college’ question.

 - Enlisted personnel and officers are eligible for up to $4,500 for tuition and fees

-- The Post-9/11 GI Bill will pay for 40 to 100% of your tuition depend on a variety of criteria
+- The Post-9/11 GI Bill will pay for 40 to 100% of your tuition depending on a variety of criteria

 You can essentially take care of the entire cost of attendance of any public university and even that of private colleges.
 The federal aid, in this case, doesn’t depend on one’s financial situation, their living expenses, or their higher education, it depends on their service.